sfc-gh-japatel/snowflake-kafka-docker/README.md

 # Snowflake Sink Connector Docker

-This repository contains a sample docker compose file that can be used to start off testing [Snowflake's Kafka connector](https://docs.snowflake.com/en/user-guide/kafka-connector.html).
+This repository contains a sample docker compose file that can be used for testing [Snowflake's Kafka connector](https://docs.snowflake.com/en/user-guide/kafka-connector.html).

 It has following services: